wboyz/javascript/README.md

   - [3.7](#3.7) <a name='3.7'></a> Group your shorthand properties at the beginning of your object declaration.

-  > Why?
+  > Miért?
 It's easier to tell which properties are using the shorthand.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';